 The list below shows several areas in which most Wood Saw Operators might want to build proficiency, ranked by importance.

 Wood Saw Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Wood Saw Operators need abilities such as control precision, near vision, and arm-hand steadiness in order to perform their job at a high level.
+For example, Wood Saw Operators need abilities such as control precision, arm-hand steadiness, and manual dexterity in order to perform their job at a high level.
 The list below shows several important abilities for Wood Saw Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Wood Saw Operators frequently use skills like operations monitoring, operation and control, and quality control analysis to perform their job effectively.
+Wood Saw Operators frequently use skills like operations monitoring, operation and control, and critical thinking to perform their job effectively.
 The list below shows several critical skills for Wood Saw Operators, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.

 If you have any questions or suggestions about this information, please send a message.